 The Columbus Zoo and Aquarium is one of the most popular attractions in Columbus – for good reason!
 Our Zoo is amazing and regularly ranks as one of the best Zoos in the U.S. There’s so much to enjoy this year at the Zoo, including new exhibits and new babies.
 With tons of outdoor exhibits and miles of paths, it’s a safe attraction to visit this year.

-The Columbus Zoo and Aquarium is open daily from 10 a.m. until 4 p.m., through February 2021 for winter hours.
+The Columbus Zoo and Aquarium is open daily from 10 a.m. until 5 p.m. during the Spring.

 Read below for details about Zoo babies, free admission days, Zoo discounts, and membership details.